-In June 2017 I co-organised a symposium and knowledge exchange workshop on ‘Life Narratives and Human Rights’ at the Johannesburg Holocaust and Genocide Centre, conducting a keynote interview with South African author Mark Gevisser.
+In June 2017 I co-organised a symposium on ‘Life Narratives and Human Rights’ at the Johannesburg Holocaust and Genocide Centre, conducting a keynote interview with South African author Mark Gevisser.

 ‘Penelope Lively’s Speculative Life Writing’, Moving Worlds: A Journal of Transcultural Writing, vol. 18 (July 2018)

 Reviews and online publications